rmarder/libramnet/README.md

 Requires [libcurl] built with HTTP support against an ssl/tls library such as OpenSSL.

+Requires [json] JSON for Modern C++, which is bundled in this project.

 I develop and test with GCC/G++ and Linux, YMMV on other platforms.

 To use, simply do: